-As well as looking at how these fund managers have performed year on year (long-term) you need to make sure these fund managers have proven they can outperform the market in the long-term are also doing it in the short term.
-The short-term analysis is very exciting because what you are doing is seeing which managers are really in sync at the moment.
-The best ones will be the ones that are holding the markets leading stocks and because they are holding the markets best stocks, when looking at their recent short-term performance, you'll see that they have easily been beating the Nasdaq.
+As well as looking at how these fund managers have performed year on year (long-term), we make sure the fund manager has proven they can outperform the market in the short-term.
+The short-term analysis is very exciting because we see which managers are really in sync with the market.
+The best ones will be the ones who are holding the market's leading stocks and when we look at their recent short-term performance, we see that they have easily been beating the Nasdag.

 Some fund managers with great track records will unfortunately not be in sync with the market all the time.
 Let me explain why.
-Each fund managers has an objective and a mandate that they have to stick to such as only investing in Japanese stocks or British stocks or maybe American stocks.
-Some manager's mandates state they can only invest in the technology sector and others the basic resources sector.
-The important thing here to understand is they all have mandates and they have to stick to them.
+Each fund managers has an objective and a mandate that they have to stick to such as only investing in Japanese stocks, British stocks or maybe American stocks.
+Some manager's mandates state they can only invest in a particular sector such as the technology sector or the basic resources sector.
+The important thing to understand here is that all fund managers have mandates and they have to stick to them.

-This puts many at a disadvantage because the big money can only flow into a handful of countries /sectors rather than it flowing into every country in the world and every given sector.
+This puts many top fund managers at a disadvantage because the big money can only flow into a handful of countries / sectors rather than it flowing into every country in the world and every given sector.

-And where we differ from financial advisers is we are totally impartial.
-I look to invest in exceptional fund managers who hold stocks where the big money is flowing right now.
+We differ from financial advisers in that we are totally impartial.
+We look to invest in exceptional fund managers who hold stocks where the big money is flowing right now.
 These are the ones we class as being sync with the market.
-These are the ones who have not only proved they can beat the Nasdaq in the long-term, they are right now beating the Nasdaq in the short-term.

-AS: That's extremely useful information.
-Can we move onto your fourth tip for successful ISA investing?
+These are the ones who have not only proved they can beat the Nasdaq in the long-term - they are right now beating the Nasdaq in the short-term.

-SS: Yes my fourth tip is to Park in Cash during Bear Markets.
+- AS: That's extremely useful information.
+Can we move onto your fourth tip for successful ISA investing? - SS: Yes, my fourth tip is to 'Park in Cash during Bear Markets'.
 As I mentioned earlier, bull markets tend to last between two and four years and bear markets tend to last between nine and eighteen months.
 Bear markets are therefore much shorter than bull markets.
-Because three out of every four stocks move in the same direction of the market, when the market changes from an uptrend (bull market) to a down trend (bear market) most investment funds will start heading lower at the same time that the market starts to head lower.
+Because three out of every four stocks move in the same direction of the market, when the market changes from an upwards trend (bull market) to a downwards trend (bear market), most investment funds will start heading lower at the same time that the market starts to head lower.

-This means if you go into a bear market and don't move into cash you are going to get into big trouble.
-In fact by staying invested during the bear market you're going to give back the gains you've made in the bull market.
+This means if you enter a bear market without first moving into cash you are going to get into big trouble.
+In fact, by staying invested during the bear market you could give back most of the gains you made in the bull market.
 That means you've got to act quickly and swiftly when bear markets arrive.
-The rule is, when the bear arrives, park in cash.
+Our rule is when the bear arrives, park in cash.

-Many people including a large number of financial advisers don't know it's possible to temporarily park your Stocks and Shares ISA in cash.
-Using an ISA cash park is just like putting your money into a bank account.
+Many people, including a large number of financial advisers, don't know it's possible to temporarily park your Stocks and Shares ISA in cash.
+Using an ISA Cash Park is just like putting your money into a bank account.
 In bear markets we move into cash and we do it using Fidelity's ISA Cash Park.

-An ISA cash park is a vehicle you can use to temporarily park your Stocks and Shares ISA.
+An ISA Cash Park is a vehicle you can use to temporarily park your Stocks and Shares ISA.
 You park in cash when you believe the market is about to enter a bear market and we use these cash parks specifically for bear markets.